 We also work on applications related to social/environmental sustainability, climate and nuclear fusion.

-If you are interested in joining the Statistical Machine Learning group, please check out our openings.
+If you are interested in joining the team, please check out our openings.

 Machine learning, Gaussian processes, Reinforcement learning, Robotics, Meta learning

 Responsible AI, AI for sustainability, Recommender systems, Hybrid intelligence, Simulation intelligence